Thousands of chicks arrive dead to farmers amid USPS turmoil

 “This is a system that’s always worked before and it’s worked very well until these changes started being made,” Pingree said.

-DeJoy, a Republican donor who’s the first postmaster general who did not come from the ranks of the Postal Service, took control of the agency in June and has since swiftly engineered cuts and operational changes that are disrupting mail delivery operations.
+DeJoy, a former supply chain CEO and a Republican donor, took control of the agency in June and has since swiftly engineered cuts and operational changes that are disrupting mail delivery operations.
+In Maine, two mail-sorting machines were dismantled at the state’s postal distribution hub.

 He announced Tuesday he would halt some changes to mail delivery that critics blamed for widespread delays and warned could disrupt the November election, which is expected to bring a surge of mail-in ballots because of the coronavirus pandemic.